 “The thought of homemade fresh bread used to overwhelm me,” Joanna wrote in a Magnolia blog post.
 Same, Joanna!
 Proofing the yeast, kneading the bread, letting it rise—it all seems pretty daunting.
 But Joanna reminded me of the kitchen gadget that was so popular a decade ago: the bread maker.

-If a breadmaker could deliver homemade fresh bread with only a few minutes of hands-on time, it was likely worth the investment.
-So, take a look at the best bread machines of the year, if you don’t already have one.
+If a bread machine can deliver homemade bread with only a few minutes of hands-on time, it’s worth the investment.
+So, take a look at our Test Kitchen’s recommended bread machines, if you don’t already have one!

 How to Make Joanna’s 3-Minute Bread Recipe

 This has be one of the best sweet bread machine recipes out there.
 It takes 3 minutes to prep and pop in the bread machine.

 - 1 cup warm water

 - 1 teaspoon salt

 - 1 package (1/4 ounce) bread machine yeast

 - Bread Machine: This model is similar to the bread machine the Taste of Home Test Kitchen uses to test recipes.

 - Kitchen Scale: Use a kitchen scale to weigh flour for best results.
 Just reference this ingredient weight chart.